October 26, 2015

 About Java 9

 Java 9 is planned to be a major release with many long-awaited features for developers.
 Included in Java 9 is the initial implementation of project Jigsaw, a new modular architecture which allows users to pick and choose exactly the features they need for deployments to more effectively scale down to small devices, and also provides a more efficient run-time format for stored class and resource files than the legacy jar format.
 Additional features include faster graphics performance via the Marlin renderer, a new HTTP client API, a new command line tool and API called JShell, and improved keystore security.
-General availability of Java 9 is currently scheduled for September, 2016.
+General availability of Java 9 is currently [ed: as of June 2017] scheduled for September, 2017.
 For more information about Java 9 and its features, visit openjdk.java.net/projects/jdk9/.

 # # # #